-The division is currently taking steps to create and/or strengthen articulation agreements with partner institutions.
+The division is currently taking steps to create and/or strengthen articulation agreements with partner institutions for the degree program.
 We are particularly interested in creating an agreement with 4-year colleges and universities in the region to support the forensics track and the networking track.
 Considering the demand for cyber security professionals, we anticipate many partnerships as we move forward with the new program.
 Existing articulation agreements will be updated.